delawaremathguy/ShoppingList14/README.md

 The fourth tab is an in-store timer, with three simple button controls: "Start," "Stop," and "Reset."
 This timer does *not* pause when the app goes into the background -- e.g., if you pull up a calculator or take a phone call while shopping. (*See Development.swift if you wish to change this behaviour*.)

+Finally, there is a Preferences tab that contains two areas:

+* one that's intended for production, where you can change the user default value for the number of days used to section out the PurchasedTabView;
-Finally, there is a tab for "development-only" purposes, that allows wholesale loading of sample data and offloading data for later use.
-This tab is not one intended to appear in a production version of the app (*see Development.swift to hide this*).
+* the other for "development-only" purposes, to allow wholesale loading of sample data and offloading data for later use.
+This area should be hidden for any production version of the app (*see Development.swift to hide this*).

 Here's what you do next: